Leadwerks/Documentation/entityscripts.md

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/newcomponent2.png?raw=true)

-The editor will create two new files in the folder "Scripts\Entities\Motion".
-The "CustomScript.lua" file contains your script code.
+The editor will create two new files.
+The "CustomScript.lua" file located in the "Scripts\Entities\Motion" folder contains your script code.
 The "CustomScript.json" file located in the "Entity Definitions" folder contains script definitions extracted from the code file, and tells the editor what editable properties the code file contains.

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/newcomponent3.png?raw=true)